Vladimir5161/wrapper-next-with-redux/README.md

 ```
 **Usage of redux-saga and redux-persist is completely up to you and depends on you app design.
 You may use redux-thunk, and not use redux-persist at all**

-**Then you can use withRedux method in you components and pages to wrap getServerSideProps:**
+**Then you can use withRedux method in you components and pages to wrap getServerSideProps or getStaticProps:**
 ```
 export const getServerSideProps = withRedux( async ({ store, your_other_props(req, res, etc..) }) => {